sunpy/sunpy/docs/guide/acquiring_data/hek.rst

 ***********************

 The Fido allows you to make more complex queries.
-There are two key features you need to know in order to make use of the full power of the Fido.
+There are two key features you need to know in order to make use of the full power of Fido.
-Firstly, the attribute module - attrs.hek - describes ALL the parameters stored by the HEK as listed in http://www.lmsal.com/hek/VOEvent_Spec.html, and the HEK client makes these parameters searchable.
+Firstly, the attribute module - ``attrs.hek`` - describes ALL the parameters stored by the HEK as listed in http://www.lmsal.com/hek/VOEvent_Spec.html, and the HEK client makes these parameters searchable.

-To explain this, let's have a closer look at attrs.hek.
+To explain this, let's have a closer look at ``attrs.hek``.
 The help command is your friend here; scroll down to section DATA you will see:

     >>> help(a.hek) # doctest:+REMOTE_DATA